ronilaukkarinen/pianobar-macos/README.md

 This is my fork of pianobar settings for OS X.

-With pianobar-osx you can achieve a working Command Line Interface music player that plays radio from [Pandora](https://www.pandora.com), scrobbles songs to [Last.fm](http://www.last.fm), fetches an album art and displays a notification on song change.
+With pianobar-osx you can achieve a working Command Line Interface music player that plays radio from [Pandora](https://www.pandora.com), scrobbles songs to [Last.fm](http://www.last.fm) and more.
+All this with CLI!

+## Features

+- Notifies about playing songs
+- Loved songs in Pandora are automatically Loved songs in Last.fm
+- Fetches album art for currently playing song and displays it in a notification
+- Scrobbles playing songs to Last.fm

 ## Requirements